You searched on:

 6. Organonhalogen Contaminants and Mercury in Beluga Whale Tissues Banked by the Alaska Marine Mammal Tissue Archival Project

 NIST Interagency/Internal Report (NISTIR)

-Jessica L Reiner, Jennifer J. Hoguet, Jennifer M Keller, John R Kucklick, Colleen E Bryan, William C Davis, Amanda J Moors, Rebecca S Pugh, Paul R Becker
+Jessica L Reiner, Jennifer J. Hoguet, Jennifer M Keller, John R Kucklick, Colleen E Bryan, William C Davis, Amanda J Moors, Rebecca S. (Rebecca) Pugh, Paul R Becker

 Jennifer M Keller, Lily Ngai, Joanne Braun-McNeill, Larry Wood, Kelly Stewart, Steven O'Connell, John R Kucklick